oskargustafsson/BFF/README.md

 ### Patch DOM
 * Option: idAttributes: [], a list of node attributes used to differentiate a list of otherwise indistinguishable nodes
-* Use Levenshtein distance algorithm to diff node lists
-		* Optimize some common cases
-* Make patchRecursive tailRecusive + use preallocated static typed array for levMat
 * SVG support
 * FTs